genomicsclass/book/pages/pca_motivation.md

 ![Twin height scatterplot (left) and after rotation (right).](figure/pca_motivation-rotation2-1.png)

-The reason we applied this transformation in the first place was because we noticed that to compute the distances between points, we followed a direction along the diagonal in the original plot which after the rotation falls on the horizontal, or the the first dimension of `z`.
+The reason we applied this transformation in the first place was because we noticed that to compute the distances between points, we followed a direction along the diagonal in the original plot, which after the rotation falls on the horizontal, or the the first dimension of `z`.
 So this rotation actually achieves what we originally wanted: we can preserve the distances between points with just one dimension.
 Let's remove the second dimension of `z` and recompute distances: